 Smoking the Steaks

-- While the steak is smoking heat a cast iron skillet on medium heat and warm up 1 Tbsp cooking oil and 2 Tbsp of butter in the skillet.
+- While the steak is smoking heat a cast iron skillet on medium heat and warm up 1 tablespoon cooking oil and 2 tablespoon of butter in the skillet.

 - Monitor your steaks internal temperature.
 After about 45-60 minutes your steak should reach an internal temperature of 100-110°F, but it may reach this sooner.